-Athlete a person who competes in the sport of the Member Federation, and is advised by long list by the Member Federation as being under consideration for the nomination and/or selection for a Games Team.
+Athlete a person who competes in the sport of the Member Federation, and is identified by Long List for a particular Games.

-Benefit means the direct or indirect receipt or provision of money, gift, advantage, consideration or any other benefit or reward, whether in cash or kind, but shall not include official prizemoney, appearance fees or payments to be made under sponsorships or other contracts.
+Benefit means the direct or indirect receipt or provision of money, or the equivalent such as, but not limited to, bribes, gains, gifts and other advantages including, without limitation, winnings and/or potential winnings as a result of a wager.
+The foregoing shall not include official prizemoney, appearance fees or payments to be made under sponsorships or other contracts.

-Bet means a wager of money or any other form of financial speculation in the expectation of prize money or monetary value subject to a future and uncertain occurrence related to a sports competition.
+Bet means a wager of a stake of monetary value in the expectation of prize money or monetary value subject to a future and uncertain occurrence related to competition.